euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForFlutter/GettingStarted.md

 ### Requirements

-* Android 8.0+ (for Android SDK component) / API level 23 OR above / Android Studio with the Gradle Android Build System (Gradle) 4.1.3 or later
+* Android 7.0+ (for Android SDK component) / API level 26 OR above / Android Studio with the Gradle Android Build System (Gradle) 8.2.2+ or later / Workspace ONE Intelligent Hub for Android version 25.02 or later
 * Visual Studio Code
 * Android test device running Lollipop and above.
 * Intelligent Hub for Android from Google Playstore.